W H Y M A S K S

 Read more below

 The unique art of traditional handcrafted mask making is still kept alive there by a few „mascareri“ – traditional mask makers, practicing their craft from design to execution.
 One of them is the famous „Sartori“ Family in Abano Terme, known worldwide for their leather masks for „Commedia dell’ arte“… and the other one is the Venetian artisan Gualtiero Dall’Osto, celebrated for his carnival masks.
 Both of them gave me the chance to learn different techniques for mask making at their workshop.
-Thanks to the European Erasmus+ funding, the Sartori and the Dall’ Osto family for having given me this possibility.
-It was a great honor for me to have this experience.
+Thanks to both of them for this great experience!

 “Centro Maschere e Strutture Gestuali” by the Sartori Family: http://www.sartorimaskmuseum.it/